ab9st8/pancake/readme.md

 ### Variables
 **Warning: this is the least developed part of the language and the least thought about.
 I decided to implement it on a whim and I'm not sure if it's even exactly right.**

 Pancake supports a crippled way of storing values for a longer amount of time with some kind of "variables".
 Assigning to them is done with the keyword `to`. `to` pops a value from the local stack and *expects an identifier* past it, the name of the variable.
+The name must not be the name of a procedure.
 For example,
 ```
 global {
     2 to c